128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-unlimited    No limit on this value.
+- unlimited: No limit on this value.

 ## `configure authority router node device-interface type`